 Google’s new rule: Why you can’t avoid getting a security certificate any longer

 Google sure likes to keep things interesting.
-The latest: a security development that every website owner must comply with if they want to avoid losing traffic.
+The latest: a security development that every web design company must know about if they want to avoid losing traffic.

-On October 1, 2017, here’s what could await you: Your thriving and attractive website that pulls in new clients could be replaced with a big, red scary-looking warning message that says “Your connection is not private.”
+On October 1, 2017, here’s what could await website owners: Your thriving and attractive website that pulls in new clients could be replaced with a big, red scary-looking warning message that says “Your connection is not private.”